 - 1️⃣5️⃣ At the beginning of Q4 2021, Google confirmed that a two-click penalty would apply to desktop inventory.
 Previously this was only applicable to mobile inventory.
 (Setupad, 2021)

 - 1️⃣6️⃣ In August 2021, Google confirmed that it changed the way it generates titles for search results.
 (Google, 2021)

 Mobile-first approach doesn’t only dominate web traffic spread, but also the advertising industry.
 According to Zenith, an average user will spend 100 minutes a day watching videos in 2021.
 Growing demand for video consumption is visible around the world, especially since COVID-19.

 Most brands adapt their video ads for mobile devices making them short (not more than 15 seconds) and vertical.
 Cinemagraphs (photo and video hybrid) are also gaining popularity in marketing campaigns.

-In 2021 the advertising industry is going to focus on efficiency as opposed to numbers.
+In 2022 the digital advertising industry is going to focus on efficiency as opposed to numbers.
 Meaning the main aim will be to deliver more relevant ads at the right moment and increase ROI (return on investment).

 Keep an eye on the trends and statistics discussed above and stay ahead of your competition.